christolmie/udacity-python-adventure-project/README.md

 ## Contributing

-I need to submit my own code, so there really isn't any opportunity to contribute, but I would appreciate and suggestions or feedback on how I could make it better though.
+I need to submit my own code, so there really isn't any opportunity to contribute, but I would appreciate any suggestions or feedback on how I could make it better though.

 I'm looking at state machines as a method to document and systemise processes.
 I'm also only at the beginning of the journey, so any help would be appreciated.